 - 1 med Onion finely chopped

 - 1 medium Green chilies slit in between

 - ½ cup Coconut milk grated

 - 2 large Red chillies soaked in water for 10 mins

 - 1 teaspoon Cumin seeds jeera

 - 1 teaspoon rice or ½ teaspoon rice flour

-- Peel, skin, and chop the white pumpkin to about 3 to 4-inch pieces.
+- Clean pumpkin - Peel, skin, and chop the white pumpkin into about 3-inch pieces.

-- In a frying pan, dry roast the cardamom, coriander, cumin, red chilies, and rice - remove and add to a blender.
+- Roast - In a frying pan, dry roast the cardamom, coriander, cumin, red chilies, and rice - remove and add to a blender.
 Then dry roast the onions, garlic, and split green chilled - add them to the same blender

-- Add the prawns and chopped cilantro leave.
+- Cook prawns - Then, add the prawns and chopped cilantro leave.
 Continue to cook for 4 to 5 minutes or until both pumpkin and prawns are cooked.